jaylane/job-scheduler/docs/DESIGN.md

 Workers will have 2 properties

-a logger
+- a logger

-and a map of jobs (a map of jobID (uuid) to a pointer to the specific job.)
+- a map of jobs (a map of jobID (uuid) to a pointer to the specific job.)

-The worker struct will have 4 methods:.
+The worker struct will have 4 methods:

-    * StartJob - (command string, args []string) (jobID string, err error) - Starts a job
+- StartJob - (command string, args []string) (jobID string, err error)
+    - Starts a job
-      * command is a program executable available via PATH or an absolute path to the program
+    - command is a program executable available via PATH or an absolute path to the program
-      * args are arguments to supply to the command
+    - args are arguments to supply to the command
-      * jobID is a string version of a uuidv4 of the created job
+    - jobID is a string version of a uuidv4 of the created job
-    * StopJob (jobID string) (status job.Status, err error)
+- StopJob (jobID string) (status job.Status, err error)
-      * jobID is the ID of the job to stop
+    - jobID is the ID of the job to stop
-      * status is the status of the job after stopping expect(Terminated/Stopped)
+    - status is the status of the job after stopping expect(Terminated/Stopped)
-    * GetJobStatus (jobID string) (status job.Status, err error)
+- GetJobStatus (jobID string) (status job.Status, err error)
-      * jobID is the ID of the job to get status on
+    - jobID is the ID of the job to get status on
-      * status is the status of the job
+    - status is the status of the job
-    * StreamJobOutput(ctx context.Context, jobID string) (outchan chan string, err error)
+- StreamJobOutput(ctx context.Context, jobID string) (outchan chan string, err error)
-      * ctx context
+    - ctx context
-      * jobID is the ID of the job to stream the output of
+    - jobID is the ID of the job to stream the output of
-      * chan for streaming output from the log
+    - chan for streaming output from the log

 ### Tradeoff
 For the interest of time each worker will store a logfile locally on the server.
 The log files will persist through the life of the server.
 This would not be ideal in a production instance.
 In a real world implemention I would store logging data in an s3 bucket or via a vendor logging solution such as Datadog.